 The Frances Willard House Museum and Willard Memorial Library and Archives is located at 1730 Chicago Avenue in Evanston (between Clark Street and Church Street), 1/2 block north of the downtown area and 1/2 block south of Northwestern University (see map below).

-Please note: The Frances E. Willard Memorial Library and Archives is located in a 3-story red brick building behind Willard House.
+Please note: The Library and Archives is located in a 3-story red brick building directly behind Willard House.

 From the north: Take Sheridan Road to where it intersects with Chicago Ave., by the Northwestern Arch.
 Keep right to take Chicago Ave., and proceed 1.5 blocks.
 The house will be on your right.